-Intravesical therapy is widely used in practice as an adjuvant treatment for early stage bladder cancer, following surgical transurethral resection.
-This is because it is a localized treatment that is administered directly into the bladder, leading to fewer systemic side effects.
+Intravesical therapy is widely used in practice as an adjuvant treatment for early-stage bladder cancer following surgical transurethral resection.
+This is because it is a localized treatment that is administered directly into the bladder, thus leading to fewer systemic side effects.

 For some patients with bladder cancer, intravesical therapy is the only treatment they will need to treat the cancer.
-This is considered to be preferable as the therapy is associated with significantly few side effects than other treatment.
+This is considered to be preferable, as the therapy is associated with significantly fewer side effects as compared to other treatment modalities.

-Initially, intravesical therapy involves the application of an anesthetic gel to the urethral area to numb the sensation and allow the insertion of a catheter into the urethra.
+Initially, intravesical therapy involves the application of an anesthetic gel to the urethral area to numb the sensation and allow for the insertion of a catheter into the urethra.

 Once inserted, the catheter is gently pushed upwards until it reaches the bladder.
-From this point, the catheter can then used to administer a liquid drug formulation directly to the bladder, bypassing the oral or intravenous route and thus minimizing systemic effects.
+From this point, the catheter can then used to administer a liquid drug formulation directly to the bladder, bypassing the oral or intravenous route and thus minimizing any potential systemic effects.

-BCG is the most effective and is a bacterium that attracts the cells of the immune system to the area, which also affect the cancer cells in the bladder.
-This treatment is usually given in six separate doses, once a week for a total of six weeks.
+BCG is the most effective immunotherapy agent for bladder cancer.
+BCG is a bacterium that attracts the cells of the immune system to the area, which also affect the cancer cells in the bladder.
+This treatment is usually given in six separate doses at a rate of once a week for a total of six weeks.